On the list version of a conjecture of Erd\H{o}s and Neumann-Lara

 Note that, for every digraph $D$ and ordering $\prec$ on $V(D)$, any proper colouring of the undirected graph $D^\prec$ with vertex set $V(D)$ containing an edge $uv$ whenever $v\prec u$ and $uv \in A(D)$ (called the \emph{backedge graph} of $D$ with respect to $\prec$) yields a dicolouring of $D$.
 To see this, it is sufficient to notice that every independent set of $D^\prec$ induces an acyclic digraph on $D$.

 By construction, the backedge graph $G$ of $T$ with respect to the ordering $u_1,\dots, u_n$ is a disjoint union of stars, and in particular $\dicho(T) \leq \cho(G) \leq 2$. \end{proof}

 Relating to what upper bounds could be a counterpart to Theorem~\ref{thm:main}, a remarkable conjecture of Alon and Krivelevich~\cite{alonAC2} asserts that the choice number of bipartite graphs of maximum degree $d$ is at most $O(\ln d)$.
-The best current bound, due to Bradshaw, Mohar, and Stacho~\cite{bradshawArXiv24}, is $(\frac{4}{5}+o(1))\frac{d}{\ln d}$.
+The best current bound, due to Bradshaw, Mohar, and Stacho~\cite{bradshawArXiv24}, is $(\frac{4}{5}+o(1))\frac{d}{\ln d}$; in parallel, the asymmetric version of the conjecture has also been treated~\cite{alonkang}.
 We do not know if the analogous question for oriented bipartite graphs is easier.